VeerendrapatelS03/Hibernate-Session/Hibernate-Configuration.md

 ##Hibernate Configuration can be done using two approaches
-1. XML Based configuration
+1. XML Based configuration.
+Define hibernate.cfg.xml in classpath.
 2. Annotation Based Configuration

-##Configuration Details
+##Configuration Details for hibernate.cfg.xml

 ###hibernate.dialect
+Talk to db.
 Dialect that Hibernate should use to talk to database.
 For e.g. 'org.hibernate.dialect.MySQLDialect'.

 ###hibernate.connection.driver_class
+Connect to db.
 The driver required by jdbc layer of hibernate to talk to database.
 For e.g. 'com.mysql.jdbc.Driver'.

 ###hibernate.connection.url
 Which database to connect.